Kimpton22/Tutorials-And-Guides/EZ-TS/EZ-TS/README.md

    To update the EZ-TS code in your home directory to the most recent version on this page, execute ```EZTS-update``` This will pull in the standard config.py file, which might write over some user's changes.
 Therefore, a copy of the current user's config.py is made in the ~/EZ-TS/archive directory with a time/date stamp: config-DATE-TIME.py.

+### Credit to Dr. Adrian Daniel, copied from https://github.com/lopez-lab/EZ-TS.git with additions from Bruno Mochi